angular-sanctuary/learn-angular/src/content/docs/fr/practical-course/api-server/create-task.md

 ## Update the TaskFormComponent

 In the previous step, we explained Observables need to be subscribed to in order to execute the request.
-We wera able to use the `async` pipe in the template to subscribe to the observable.
+We wera able to use the `async` pipe in the HTML template to subscribe to the observable.

 But in the current situation, the request does happen in the component.ts file.